tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-reporting.md

 type: post
 date: 2012-06-12T11:58:00+00:00
 ID: 1650
-excerpt: It’s the second Tuesday of the month, and that means it’s T-SQL Tuesday!
-This month’s topic, brought to us by Aaron Nelson (twitter | blog), is Logging.
+excerpt: It's the second Tuesday of the month, and that means it's T-SQL Tuesday!
+This month's topic, brought to us by Aaron Nelson (twitter | blog), is Logging.
 url: /index.php/datamgmt/dbadmin/t-sql-tuesday-31-reporting/
 views:
   - 6289